elboletaire/docs-cake-plugin/readme.md

 By default this plugin searches for a `readme.md` file.
 So, if your folder does not have that file, it will return an `error404`.

-As this file does not have any route defined you'll need to access them using the default cakePHP fallbacks:
+As this plugin does not have any route defined you'll need to access them using the default cakePHP fallbacks:

 - `/docs` should render `DOCS_PATH/readme.md`.